 Technologies - Posterscope Polska (Dentsu Aegis Network Poland): Michał Pęczalski, Rafał Zagórny, Marcin Dmochowski, Paweł Watus, Adam Jabłonka

 Strategy and coordination - Carat Polska and Isobar Polska (Dentsu Aegis Network Poland): Milena Urbańska, Karolina Młynek, Adam Brzuszkiewicz

-PR Coordinator - Commercial Unit at Dentsu Aegis Network Polska
+PR & Marketing Coordinator - Commercial Unit at Dentsu Aegis Network Polska